Fils d'Ariane

 With 4 winners of the PAUSE program since 2017, 42 students welcomed in the Diplôme Universitaire Passerelle Français Langue Étrangère since January 2020, the University of Orléans is committed to this often vulnerable public, by offering linguistic, academic and social support.
 Proficiency in French, understanding of the codes and expectations of the university and professional spheres, and assistance with studies, research or employment are the challenges of these programs.

-• The 104 programme: support for the recipients of the international protection from the Loiret prefecture.
+The 104 program - Accompanying beneficiaries of international protection - from the Loiret Prefecture.

-The PAUSE programme PAUSE is a national incentive funding program for research organizations and higher education and research institutions planning to host a scientist in danger who is forced into exile.
+The PAUSE program is a national incentive funding program for research organizations and higher education and research institutions planning to host a scientist in danger who is forced into exile.
 The University of Orléans has had 4 recipients to date.

 Image